How Katharine McPhee and David Foster Beat the Odds and Found Love

 "They are both very happy and over the moon excited," our source continued, adding, "David's children are all very accepting of Katherine now, and are very happy for their Dad."

 The path to love is often winding and makes very little sense.
 But when it's right, it's right and when you know, you just know.
-And it's clear that, finally, these two do.
-Mazel tov to the happy couple.
+And it's clear that, finally, these two did.
+Unfortunately, the path to the altar after the engagement didn't come without its own nonsensical and downright tragic speed bump.

+Just weeks after McPhee and Foster announced they were engaged, the singer took to Instagram to share the sad news that her father, Daniel McPhee, had passed away.
+"I can't believe I'm even writing this...But it is with heavy heart that I share that my sweet sweet Papa left this earth yesterday morning," she wrote alongside a photo of her with her father.
+"We as a family are completely heartbroken and devastated."

+Katharine McPhee's Secrets to Being a "Calm and Collected" Bride Include a Facial and Xanax (Maybe)

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.